Basic Health Screening

 - You may see that our waiting room no longer offers magazines, children’s toys and so forth, since those items are difficult to clean and disinfect.
 Your family’s health is our priority!

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

 - We will do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.

-We are very excited to have you back at Lindquist and would be happy to answer any questions you may have about the steps we taken to keep you, your child, and every patient, safe in our practice.
+We are very excited that you have chosen Lindquist as your children’s trusted dental care provider and would be happy to answer any questions you may have about the steps we taken to keep you, your child, and every patient, safe in our practice.

 The Lindquist Dental Clinic for Children Team

 Upon arrival and on-site temperature check, please be prepared to answer the following screening questions regarding the health of yourself and your child ( or save time by CLICKING HERE to download the screening form and fill it out before you arrive!)